TinyBila/wireframing/README.md

 In short: Wireframes guide the design process by focusing on layout and functionality, foster better communication among team members, reduce risks of misalignment, and enable faster iterations.
 They bridge the gap between ideas and working software, ensuring that development begins on a solid foundation.
 Wireframing in Software Development

+# Wireframing in Practice
+Imagine a team working on a mobile banking application.
+During the wireframing phase, the initial design placed the “Transfer Funds” button deep within the settings menu.
+At first, the layout looked clean, but when stakeholders and test users reviewed the wireframe, they quickly identified a usability issue: one of the most frequently used features was buried and hard to access.

+## How the Issue Was Resolved:
+Instead of moving ahead with this flawed layout, the team adjusted the wireframe to place the “Transfer Funds” button directly on the dashboard screen.
+This change made the function more visible and accessible.
+They also added a quick-action menu for other common tasks like checking balances and paying bills.

+## Impact on the Final Product:
+Because the issue was caught early, the team avoided major redesign costs during development.
+The updated layout significantly improved the user experience, as customers could complete essential banking tasks more quickly and intuitively.
+When the app launched, user feedback highlighted how easy and convenient the interface felt—something that would have been missed without early wireframing and review.

+## Conclusion

+This scenario shows how wireframing plays a critical role in identifying usability problems before development begins.
+By allowing teams to test layouts, gather feedback, and make quick adjustments, wireframes ensure that the final product is functional, user-friendly, and aligned with user needs.
+In essence, wireframing acts as the safety net of the design process, preventing costly mistakes and laying the foundation for successful, intuitive software.